052223-java-angular/tyler-p1/README.md

 ## User Stories

-- **As a user**, I want to register an account so that I can have a personalized shopping experience.
+- **As a user**, I want to register an account so that I can have a personalized experience.
-- **As a user**, I want to log in to my account so that I can access my shopping cart and order history.
-- **As a user**, I want to browse through products only when logging in.
-- **As a user**, I want to search for products by name, category, or price range so that I can find what I'm looking for.
-- **As a user**, I want to add products to my shopping cart so that I can purchase them later.
-- **As a user**, I want to modify the quantity or remove items from my cart so that I can make changes before finalizing the purchase.
+- **As a user**, I want to have a list of my favorite places to go so the system can make suggestions of when I should go to them.
-- **As a user**, I want to check out and pay for my order securely so that my personal and financial information is safe.
-- **As a user**, I want to review my order history so that I can keep track of my purchases.
+- **As a user**, I want to log in to my account so that I can access my search and suggestion history.
-- **As a user**, I want to rate and review products so that I can share my experience with other users.
+- **As a user**, I want to get a suggestion of whether I should go to a place or not based on weather, traffic, time of day, and other various preferences
-- **As a user**, I want to view ratings and reviews from other users so that I can make informed buying decisions.
+- **As a user**, I want to be able to rate a suggestion so I can give feedback to system of whether or not the suggestion was useful

 ## MVP (Minimum Viable Product)

 - User registration and login
-- Browsing and searching for products
-- Adding products to a shopping cart
-- Modifying the shopping cart
-- Secure payment process
-- Order history
+- Search history
+- Weather based suggestions
+- Traffic based suggestions
+- User interest based suggestions
-- Product rating and reviewing
+- Search rating

 ## Stretch Goals

-- Implementing a recommendation system based on user's previous purchases
+- Implementing a recommendation system based on user's previous searches
-- Adding an admin role that can add, remove, or modify products
-- Implementing promotional codes and discounts
+- Implementing promotional codes and discounts for places
-- Adding a wish list feature
+- Adding a notification feature to notify users when the best time to go to places they'd like to go

 ## Tech Stacks